Alpaca fiber: Industry history

-Due to the successful manufacture of various alpaca cloths by Sir Titus Salt and other Bradford manufacturers, a great demand for alpaca wool arose, which could not be met by the native product.
+The successful manufacture of various alpaca cloths by Salt and other Bradford manufacturers created a great demand for alpaca wool, which could not be met by the native product.
 Apparently, the number of alpacas available never increased appreciably.
-Unsuccessful attempts were made to acclimatize alpaca in England, on the European continent and in Australia, and even to cross English breeds of sheep with alpaca.
+Unsuccessful attempts were made to acclimatize alpaca in England, on the European continent, and in Australia, and even to cross English breeds of sheep with alpaca.
 There is a cross between alpaca and llama—a true hybrid in every sense—producing a material placed upon the Liverpool market under the name "Huarizo".
-Crosses between the alpaca and vicuña have not proved satisfactory, as the crosses that have produced offspring have a very short fleece, more characteristic of the vicuña.
-Current attempts to cross these two breeds are underway at farms in the US.
+Crosses between the alpaca and vicuña have not proved satisfactory, as the crosses that have produced offspring have a very short fleece, more characteristic of the vicuña, but attempts at better crosses are underway at farms in the US.
 Alpacas are now being bred in the US, Canada, Australia, New Zealand, UK, Germany and numerous other places.

-In recent years, interest in alpaca fiber clothing has surged, perhaps partly because alpaca ranching has a reasonably low impact on the environment.
-Individual U.S. farms are producing finished alpaca products like hats, mitts, scarves, socks, insoles, footwarmers, sweaters, jackets, as well as almost any other product.
-Outdoor sports enthusiasts claim that its lighter weight and better warmth provides them more comfort in colder weather.
-Using an alpaca and wool blend such as merino is common to the alpaca fiber industry to reduce price, however no additional materials need to be added to improve processing or the qualities of the final product.
-Alpaca improves any other textile it is blended with, however 100% alpaca garments can be made without the addition of other materials, which creates a long lasting and very luxurious product.
+Alpaca ranching has a reasonably low impact on the environment.
+Individual U.S. farms are producing finished alpaca products like hats, mitts, scarves, socks, insoles, footwarmers, sweaters, and jackets.
+Alpaca fiber's light weight and warmth offers comfort in cold weather.
+Using a blend of alpaca and sheep's wool such as merino is common to the alpaca fiber industry to reduce price, but no additional textile need be added to alpaca to improve processing or the qualities of the final, durable product.

-In December 2006, the General Assembly of the United Nations proclaimed 2009 to be the International Year of Natural Fibres, so as to raise the profile of alpaca and other natural fibers.
+In December 2006, the General Assembly of the United Nations proclaimed 2009 to be the International Year of Natural Fibres.

-Fiber structure
+Structure

-Alpaca fiber is similar in structure to sheep wool fiber.
-The fiber softness comes from having a different smoother scale surface than sheep wool.
-American breeders have enhanced the softness by selecting for finer fiber diameter fiber, similar to merino wool.
+Alpaca fiber is similar in structure to sheep's wool fiber.
+The fiber softness comes from having a different, smoother scale surface than sheep wool.
+American breeders have enhanced the softness by selecting for finer (smaller-diameter) fiber, similar to merino wool.
 Fiber diameter is a highly inherited trait in both alpaca and sheep.
 The difference in the individual fiber scales compared to sheep wool also creates the glossy shine which is prized in alpaca.
 Alpaca fibers have a higher tensile strength than wool fibers.
-In processing, slivers lack fiber cohesion and single alpaca rovings lack strength.
-Blend these together and the durability is increased several times over.
-More twisting is necessary, especially in Suri, and this can reduce a yarn's softness.
+In processing, slivers lack fiber cohesion and single alpaca rovings lack strength, but a blend of each can increase durability several times over at a cost of more twisting, especially in Suri, and this can reduce a yarn's softness.

 The alpaca has a very fine and light fleece.
-It does not retain water, is a thermal insulator even when wet and can resist solar radiation effectively.
+It does not retain water, is a thermal insulator even when wet, and can resist solar radiation effectively.
 These characteristics guarantee the animals a permanent and appropriate coat to protect against extreme changes of temperature.
 This fiber offers the same protection to humans.